- General Statistical Information

 Primary function of Spark servers is to send push notifications and badge numbers to your device.
 To do that, Spark servers download email headers and text parts from your email service provider and use them to compose push notifications.
 We delete email headers and text as soon as push message has been prepared and sent.
 We store messages and emails in encrypted form on secure cloud-based servers.

 When you delete your email account from Spark, we permanently delete your data and credentials from our servers after we get notification from the Spark app or from Apple Push Notifications Service.
-If you turn off Push Notifications for your email account on all devices we will delete it from our servers as well.
+If you turn off Spark Services in the Preferences on all devices, we will delete your accounts from our backend.